 - The number of research subjects that will be included

 - The total number of research subjects enrolled in the study.

 Progress report (VVWprogress report on the work )

-Every year, before the end of the calendar year, the permit holder is required to send a progress report on the work (VVW).
+Every year, before March 1st, the permit holder is required to send a progress report on the work (VVW) of the previous calender year.
 The report must include:

 - The number of research subjects that have been included in the study

 - The total number of research subjects to be included in the study

 - The results of research that relate to the safety measures referred to in the permit

 - Notifications of unforeseen circumstances.
 Reference must be made to any previous notification of these circumstances in a different context.